At Integrity One we know the last time you purchased something personally, you likely did your homework.

 There are a few reasons why “escalation rates” exists and are the norm for the industry:

-- The older equipment gets (or more page it has ran), the more likely the device will experience complications including parts replacements, troubleshooting and preventative maintenance.
+- The older equipment is (or more page it has ran), the more likely the device will experience complications including parts replacements, troubleshooting and preventative maintenance.

 - Good Technicians have earned the right to expect an annual review & pay raise for delivering quality work as well as obtaining advanced certifications.
 After all, if you love your tech for providing exemplary service, shouldn’t they get a raise for taking care of you so well?